shoogalmmr/ServoMotor/README.md

 > Ensure the ground of the external power supply is connected to Arduino GND to avoid erratic behavior.

+## Programming Technologies Used

+- **Arduino IDE** — The official integrated development environment to write, compile, and upload code to Arduino boards
+- **Arduino Servo Library (`Servo.h`)** — A built-in Arduino library to easily control servo motors by handling PWM signals
+- **C++ (Arduino language)** — The programming language used for writing Arduino sketches

 ## Wiring Diagram

 Below is the schematic for connecting six servo motors to the Arduino using a breadboard: